bakirillov/awesome-underinvestigated-biology/README.md

 ### Omics

-[Functions of genes](https://research.a-star.edu.sg/articles/highlights/a-decline-in-gene-discoveries/) - from about 20k of known human genes we somewhat know a function of about 5k (update [10k](https://reactome.org/about/news/73-reactome-celebrates-release-of-10-000th-annotated-protein)).
+[Functions of genes](https://research.a-star.edu.sg/articles/highlights/a-decline-in-gene-discoveries/) - from about 20k of known human genes we somewhat know a function of about 5k (update: [10k](https://reactome.org/about/news/73-reactome-celebrates-release-of-10-000th-annotated-protein)).
 Imagine the situation for other species.

 ### Biochemistry